-What to do if you are struggling to pay your rent
+What to do if you are behind with your rent

-If you're unable to make a payment, please contact us as soon as possible.
+We will work to support you keep your tenancy and your home.
+If you can't to make a payment, let us as soon as possible.
 The earlier we hear from you, the more options we'll have to offer support.

 Need support with your finances?
 We can support you

-We have a dedicated Income Team ready to support you.
-They can:
+We have a dedicated team ready to support you.
+Our Income Team can:

-• Offer guidance to help you manage your finances effectively
+Offer tips and support to help you manage your finances effectively.

-It's really important to stay in touch if you're experiencing difficulties.
-If we don’t hear from you and your arrears continue to increase, we may need to take legal action—which could put your home at risk.
+It's really important to stay in touch if you're having trouble with your rent payments.
+If we don’t hear from you and your arrears increase, we may need to take legal action, which could put your home at risk.
 We’d much rather work with you to find a solution.

 What happens if Regenda Homes takes legal action?